If you’ve had health insurance, you’re going to be familiar with how a dental plan works.

-No. The ACA doesn’t require anyone to have dental coverage.
+No. The ACA, also known as Obamacare, doesn’t require anyone to have dental coverage.
 In other words, you won’t face tax penalties if you don’t have it.
 The ACA does require that dental insurance be offered to you if you have children, but it doesn’t require you to get that insurance.

 Yes.
 Almost all dental plans include coverage for routine exams, cleanings, routine X-rays, the kind of preventive care you need to keep your teeth healthy.
 Plans differ in whether you pay a copay for these services or they are covered completely without anything out-of-pocket by you, but they will be covered.

 In fact, one of the main benefits of having the insurance may be that it gives you the incentive to make regular dental preventive care a habit and to reduce the chances of more serious problems down the road.

 It depends.
 Braces and orthodontic work are covered under some plans, but not most.
 So, if that’s a primary reason you’re looking for coverage, you’ll want to shop around to find a plan that has that benefit.
 And you’ll want to read the details of that plan carefully.